SEO for Family Law Attorneys That Brings More Clients to Your Firm

 The competitive business of legal services makes it essential for family law firms to have an online presence that is anything but nondescript.
 The vast majority of clients who seek to find an attorney begin their search with a Google query.
 Without search engine optimization (SEO), your chances of showing up in the results are almost laughably low.
 Even if your firm’s website somehow manages to land on the first page, you are much more likely to get a click if you are among the very first listings.

-An effective SEO plan demands that we create content for our clients.
-Content that’s optimal for clients is also optimal for search engines.
-And vice versa.
+An effective family law SEO plan demands that firms create optimal content for clients.

 It means putting pen to paper (or, more appropriately, having someone ghostwrite for you) when it comes to the weighty matters of family law: divorce, custody, and marriages that didn’t navigate the prenuptial waters.

-When your firm covers a topic in an authoritative manner, it employs the proper keywords.
-Not just some of them, but well-researched, strategically-placed words that send a signal to search engines that says: Yes, this is a source you can trust, and these are the relevant legal topics being covered.
+When your firm covers a topic in an authoritative manner, it employs the proper keywords— well-researched, strategically-placed words that send a signal to search engines that says: Yes, this is a source you can trust, and these are the relevant legal topics being covered.

 A local SEO strategy that works is indispensable for law firms that wish to engage with prospective clients.
 The vast majority of people who are in the market for a lawyer want one whose office is close by.

-This makes it crucial for us to shape our site so that it becomes effortless for Google to ascertain our location and the audience we serve.
+This makes it crucial for firms to shape their site so that it becomes effortless for Google to ascertain their location and the audience they serve.
 Besides uncomplicated site structure, there are many different methods to achieve this.

-Today’s high-tech world necessitates an inquiry-increasing, visitor-retaining website.
-That begins with the mobile site.
-You must have a mobile-friendly site in today’s world.
-More and more, the actual front door of your law firm is the website, and a fast, mobile-friendly site is the only way to keep that door open.
+Family law firms must have a mobile-friendly site in today’s world.
+More and more, the actual front door of a law firm is the website, and a fast, mobile-friendly site is the only way to keep that door open.
 After mobile, it’s practically an understatement to say that your site should work intuitively.
 And practically everyone who visits a site should know what to do with it the second they land on it.

-Moreover, make certain that users can easily find your expertise on the site.
+Moreover, law firms should ensure that users can easily find their expertise on the site.
 The technical setup of the site exists to tell search engines what the site is about and which content is most essential.
-They look for well-structured XML sitemaps pointing to the right URLs, for meta tags that are optimized for relevant keywords (and sometimes used in ways that are over-optimized), and for SSL certificates that reassure users that the site is secure.
-These are a few of the things search engine look for in the technical setup of a site.
+They look for well-structured XML sitemaps pointing to the right URLs, meta tags that are optimized for relevant keywords, and SSL certificates that reassure users that the site is secure.

-Having other websites link to your website—especially authoritative ones—is a clear sign to search engines that you hold some value.
-And since search engines are in the business of delivering the best results, it’s reasonable to assume that they would consider links a pretty important indicator of which pages are worth showing in their results.
-Backlinks are an incredibly important part of your law firm’s SEO strategy.
+Having other websites link to a family law firm’s website—especially authoritative ones—signals value to search engines.
+And because search engines want to deliver the best results, it makes sense that they view links as an important signal of which pages to show.
+Backlinks are an incredibly important part of a family law firm’s SEO strategy.

-Prioritize sales.
-Your web content must do the job of educating prospective buyers and leading them toward making a decision to buy—i.e., fill out a contact form or pick up the phone and call you, when necessary.
-Your mission is to make the process of reaching that decision as smooth and as sure a thing as you can make it.
-To achieve that, vary your approach.
-Use blog posts.
-Use videos.
-Use case studies.
-Use whatever medium it takes to reach your prospective buyers in a way that makes them understand and trust you more.
+A firm’s web content must do the job of educating prospective buyers and leading them toward making a decision to buy—i.e., fill out a contact form or pick up the phone and call you, when necessary.
+Use whatever medium—blog posts, videos, case studies, etc.—it takes to reach your prospective buyers in a way that makes them understand and trust you more.

 Many law firms specializing in family law struggle to establish a robust online presence.
 They generally rely on conventional means of marketing to be found, yet so much of their marketing plays out in a bygone era.
 By stark contrast, family law firms that have not only accepted but also embraced the digital age of today—search engine optimization (SEO) in particular—seem to be building more of a trustworthy reputation.
 They also, by the by, have more visitors stopping by their websites and, with that, more potential new clients.